Recovery of Investment Losses in Business Development Corporation of America (BDCA)

 Business Development Corporation of America is a non-traded business development company that invests in both the debt and equity of private middle market companies.

 BDCA primarily invests in senior secured loans, and to a lesser extent, mezzanine loans, unsecured loans and equity of private middle-market companies.
 The company introduced its initial public offering in January 2011 and raised $1.9 billion before closing the offering in April 2015.
 As of the first quarter of 2017, BDCA’s portfolio consisted of nearly $2.4 billion in investments, according to Summit Investment Research.

 The company’s estimated net asset value was $8.58 per share as of September 30, 2016, or $0.39 per share lower than the valuation as of December 31, 2015.

 According to recent filings with the SEC, BDCA is reducing its annual distribution rate from $0.87 per share to $0.65 per share.
 The board declared monthly cash dividends payable in August, September, October and November 2017, which reflect the new rate of $0.65 per share.

-The trouble with Reg D private placements is that the high sales commissions and due diligence fees the brokers earn for selling such products sometimes can provide brokers with an enormous incentive to push the product to unsuspecting investors.
+Investments like BDCA typically have high sales commissions and due diligence fees.
+Brokers may have enormous incentive to push the product to unsuspecting investors.
 These investors do not fully understand the risks of these types of investments, and the brokers often focus on the income potential while downplaying the risks.